 You will be asked to attend the unit on a specific day (chosen by you).
-We will usually ask you to attend in the morning.
-You can expect your appointment to last approximately 1 hour.
+We usually ask you to attend in the morning.
+Your appointment will last approximately 1 hour if you have had recent bloods taken.
+Otherwise, we will have to wait for your blood results, which may take up to 2 hours.

 A nurse will discuss with you any symptoms that you may have experienced since we last saw you.
-If all is well, and we have all of the necessary blood results available, your treatment can continue.
-If your blood test results are not yet available, then you may be advised to go home with the medication and to have this once we have contacted you with the results.
+If all is well, and your haemoglobin (blood count) is within satisfactory levels and we have all the necessary blood results available, your treatment can continue.